 Walking through the park helps to keep an eye on the cardinal direction you’re walking in.
 Even if you’re not sure if the path you’re on is the exact right one, you’ll be okay if you walk in the general direction of your destination.
 Action Tour Guide’s self-guided walking tour will also make it easier to walk through the park by giving you turn-by-turn directions.
 Our walking tour also takes you on an optimal route through the park that takes you through all the park’s major attractions while minimizing unnecessary detours.

 No matter how you choose to explore Central Park, don’t forget just how big the park is.
 Central Park spans 2.5 miles from top to bottom and is half a mile wide.
 It takes about an hour to walk at a brisk pace from top to bottom without stopping and much longer if you want to stop and appreciate any of its destinations.
 Be sure to wear good walking shoes and dress appropriately for the weather.
 And take it slow — in Central Park, it’s not about how you get there, it’s about the fun you have doing it.
-You can find the Action Tour Guide App on the App Store or Google Play, and purchase the Central Park walking tour to get sightseeing today.
+You can purchase the Central Park walking tour to get sightseeing today.